Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Performance Evaluation

 where $s_{u,v}$ denotes the cosine similarity between image $u$ and image $v$.
-Following~\cite{mirzasoleiman2016fast,han2021approximation}, the cost $c(u)$ of any image $u$ is chosen in proportional to the standard deviation of its pixel intensities, such that we assign higher costs to images with higher contrast and lower costs to blurry images.
+Thus, this application is in fact a non-monotone submodular maximization problem.
+Following~\shortcite{mirzasoleiman2016fast,han2021approximation}, the cost $c(u)$ of any image $u$ is chosen in proportional to the standard deviation of its pixel intensities, such that we assign higher costs to images with higher contrast and lower costs to blurry images.
 The costs of all images are normalized such that the average cost is $1$.
 In addition, we restrict the number of images in $S$ that belong to each category to no more than $q$, and we limit the total number of images in $S$ to no more than $m$.
-It has been indicated in~\cite{mirzasoleiman2016fast} that such a constraint is a matroid (i.e., $1$-system) constraint.\\ \textbf{Movie Recommendation.} This application is also considered in~\cite{mirzasoleiman2016fast,feldman2017greed,feldman2020simultaneous,haba2020streaming,badanidiyuru2020submodular,cui2021randomized,amanatidis2022fast}.
+It has been indicated in~\shortcite{mirzasoleiman2016fast} that such a constraint is a matroid (i.e., $1$-system) constraint.\\ \textbf{Movie Recommendation.} This application is also considered in~\shortcite{mirzasoleiman2016fast,feldman2017greed,feldman2020simultaneous,haba2020streaming,badanidiyuru2020submodular,amanatidis2022fast,cui2023constrained}.
 In this problem, we consider a set $\N$ of movies, each labeled by several genres chosen from a predefined set $G$, and aim to recommend a list of high-quality and diverse movies to a user based on the ratings from similar users.
 Each movie $u\in\N$ is associated with a 25-dimensional feature vector $q_u$ calculated from user ratings.
-The utility of any $S\subseteq \N$ is defined as
+Following \shortcite{mirzasoleiman2016fast,feldman2017greed,haba2020streaming,amanatidis2020fast,balkanski2018non,fahrbach2019non}, we define the utility of any $S\subseteq \N$ as